 Does wpDiscuz affect website loading speed?
 How can it be optimized?

 Under default configuration, wpDiscuz adds approximately 200-400KB of CSS/JS file loading, which has some impact on speed.
-Optimization methods include: enabling lazy loading for comment scripts, using a CDN to distribute static assets, disabling unnecessary extensions, and enabling database query caching.
-After optimization, page load time increases by only 0.1-0.3 seconds in real-world tests.
+Optimization methods include: enabling lazy loading for comment scripts, using a CDN to distribute static resources, disabling unnecessary extensions, and enabling database query caching.
+After optimization, page load time increases by only 0.1-0.3 seconds in tests.

 How does wpDiscuz prevent spam comments and malicious attacks?